ibm-cloud-docs/loadbalancer-service/faqs.md

 VMWare virtual machines that are assigned IBM Cloud portable private addresses can be specified as back-end servers to the load balancer.
 This feature is available only from the API, but not from the console.
 Portable private IPs added by using the API appear as "Unknown" in the console as they are not assigned by IBM Cloud.
 This configuration can be used with other hypervisors, such as Xen and KVM.

-VMWare virtual machines with non-IBM Cloud addresses, such as those that are on VMWare NSX networks can't be added directly as back-end servers to the load balancer.
+VMWare virtual machines that are assigned non-IBM Cloud addresses, such as those that are on VMWare NSX networks can't be added directly as back-end servers to the load balancer.
 But depending on your setup, you might use an intermediary, such as an NSX gateway.
 This gateway has an IBM Cloud private address and acts as the back-end server for the load balancer, while the actual servers are VMs on VMware NSX-managed networks.

 ## If I deploy a load balancer and a firewall on a public VLAN in my account, what configurations do I need on the firewall to make it work with the load balancer?
 {: #public}